Alejandroq12/video-player/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Traversy Media for his amazing content and his amazing learning platform.
+I would like to thank Traversy Media for his amazing content and incredible learning platform.
+I would like to thank CSS Tricks because I found the code for custom video controls there.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>